Taiwan says chipmakers to prioritise auto chips amid global shortage

 Vanguard declined comment ahead of quarterly earnings next week but noted the company’s chairman had said this month he expects a 15% increase in demand for auto chips this year.

-The other three companies did not immediately respond to requests for comment.
+The other two companies did not immediately respond to requests for comment.

 The chip firms told Wang that they were at working at full capacity.
 Business is booming for Taiwan’s tech firms as the COVID-19 pandemic and the shift to remote work drive demand for laptops, tablets and smartphones.